ahfat/kubernetes-microservices-demo/README.md

 ![Create cluster](images/create-cluster.png)

 ## 1.3 Verify VPC, Nodes
-You can then verfiy the status of the cluster just created. `"ACTIVE"` should be responsed after running the following command.
+You can then verfiy the status of the cluster just created using the following command.
+It should return `"ACTIVE"`.

-*Note: All the following commands, example parameters will be used.*
+*Note: For all the commands in this guide, example parameters will be used.*

-Example

 `aws eks describe-cluster --name boutique-online --query cluster.status`